bcgov/smk-bcparks/README.md

 # smk-bcparks
-A simple map for BC Parks (replacement for DMF)
+A simple map for BC Parks (replacement for DMF).

 # Installation
 BC Parks Simple map can be installed in 3 ways